From Human-Nudged to Autonomous: Background Agents for KTLO Tasks

 • Documentation falls permanently behind code changes

-Phase 2: Tool Selection and Configuration (Week 3-4)
+Phase 2: Tool Selection and Configuration (Week 3 to 4)

 Select background agent tools based on your existing infrastructure:

-• GitHub-native shops: Start with Dependabot AI remediation for dependency management, then expand to Copilot cloud agent for broader task handling.
+• GitHub-native shops: Start with Dependabot AI remediation for dependency management, then expand to Copilot coding agent for broader task handling.

 Configure agents conservatively.
 Enable only Level 1 or Level 2 trust initially.
 Require human approval for all changes.
 The goal of this phase is establishing the workflow, not maximizing throughput.